December 10, 2025

 What is a military romance scam?

-In a military romance scam, the scammer pretends to be a deployed soldier (often in a warzone), claiming they need money for special leave papers, or some other personal emergency.
+In a military romance scam, the scammer pretends to be a deployed soldier (often in a war zone), claiming they need money for special leave papers, communication with family, or some other personal emergency.

 How to spot a military romance scam

-It's pretty easy to spot this one, as it's a very particular scam – if the person you're talking to claims to be a deployed military personnel, be very wary of whether this is a real person or another fake profile.
+It's pretty easy to spot this one, as it's a very particular scam – if the person you're talking to claims to be deployed military personnel, be very wary.

-You can spot it using the same methods listed for the online dating scams, but the biggest red flag should be if they start asking for money – note that the real military does not require soldiers to pay to leave.
+• And as always, the biggest red flag should be if they start asking for money – note that the military does not require soldiers to pay to go on leave, and it provides housing, medical care, and food.

 How to avoid a military romance scam

 Be vigilant and do your research: Look up the profile's picture, name, and social media accounts.
-If the conversation seems odd, and especially if you're requested money, cease all contact and report the account for spam.
+If the conversation seems odd, and especially if they request money, cease all contact.

 Made more popular in recent years, this is a sneaky one that can do a lot of financial harm.